 - Active Assailant Response 101 – Lecture and Lab: This course is about raising awareness of participants in many different and difficult situations.
 Curriculum includes tips on what to do if presented with various active assailant scenarios; hands-on practice in a controlled safe environment; pre-attack cursors of active killers in the United States how to intervene early to help others connect with CSU resources.

 - Active Assailant Response 200 – Stop the bleed: Curriculum covers how to recognize life-threatening bleeding and intervene effectively.
-The person next to a bleeding victim may be the one who’s most likely to save him or her.
+The person next to a bleeding victim may be the one who’s most likely to save them.

 - Active Assailant Response 300 – Table top exercise: Based on needs and size of the class, this course is tailored to help university employees understand their response roles by realistically simulating an active assailant attack in a discussion-based, informal classroom setting.
 The exercise is customized to attendees and their university roles.